Does Your Mind Stop You From Losing Weight?

 If you see yourself in the above lists from the groups that failed to maintain their weight long term, then know you will need to address those issues via counseling, support groups, etc. Don’t expect any weight loss program to cover this topic adequately but do look for programs that attempt to offer support, goal setting, and resources that will keep you on track.

-Note: the above is a modified section from a longer article called “The Big Picture of Permanent Weight Loss.”
-More info on the topic of successful long term weight loss, the citations from the studies mentioned above, etc can be found in that article if interested.
+Note: the above is a modified section from a report I did called “The Big Picture of Permanent Weight Loss.”
+More info on the topic of successful long term weight loss, the citations from the studies mentioned above, etc can be found in that report if interested.